 For a schedule of all upcoming Council and Committee meetings, please visit the Council’s calendar.
 Agendas are posted online one week before the scheduled meeting.

-Guest presenters will be added to the webinar as “panelists” about one week before the scheduled meeting.
+For those presenting via webinar, Guest presenters will be added to the webinar as “panelists” about one week before the scheduled meeting.
 Once added, guest presenters will receive an email from GoToWebinar confirming them as panelists, including a link and other pertinent information for joining the meeting.
 Panelists will also receive two reminder emails: one day before the meeting, and one hour before the meeting.
 If you are a scheduled presenter and you do not receive an email from GoToWebinar by Wednesday of the week prior to the scheduled Council meeting, please contact staff.

 When joining the meeting as a guest presenter, we recommend you use your computer’s mic and speakers or a headset connected to your computer via USB or Bluetooth for the clearest audio.
 Council members will typically have their web cameras enabled; we encourage presenters to enable cameras as well, though not required.